Milap-Magar/porto/README.md

-#Personal Portfolio created via React.Js, TailwindCss, CSS and html <3
+#Personal Porfolio using ReactJs and Tailwindcss

+-> npm run start